CreeperMain/dwm-config/readme.md

 `git clone` this project and run `sudo make clean install` in the project folder
 # Road map
 - [ ] Fixing a certain "..." bug
-- [ ] adding a second bar maybe (either xfce panel so its like an app panel or adding it via dwm patches)
+- [ ] adding a second bar maybe (most likely it will be done via eww)
 - [ ] adding conky (for system information)
 - [ ] reworking keybindings